-Personal learning and achievement is recognised as an integral part of the learning experiences throughout children and young peoples' education.
+Personal achievement (sometimes also referred to as wider achievement) -Personal learning and achievement is recognised as an integral part of the curriculum learning experiences throughout children and young peoples' education.
 It is one of the four contexts through which children and young people experience CfE.
 The term is used to encompass all learning and achievements both within and out with formal education.
-This can include a wide range of activities such as sports, volunteering, mentoring, and can take place across diverse settings including school, youth work or college.
-Personal achievement helps young people develop and demonstrate a range of CfE skills, knowledge, capacities and experiences that may help them improve attainment.
-All establishments need to plan to offer opportunities for personal achievement and to provide the support and encouragement which will enable children and young people to step forward to undertake activities which they find challenging.
-This is one of the key areas where schools need to work closely with a wide range of partners to help young people access information and opportunities and make their voices heard.
+This can include a wide range of activities such as sports, volunteering, and mentoring, and can take place across diverse settings, including school, youth work or college.
+Personal learning helps young people develop and demonstrate a range of CfE skills, knowledge, capacities and experiences that may help them improve attainment and achievement.
+All establishments need to plan to offer opportunities for personal achievement and to provide the support and encouragement which will enable children and young peopleto step forward to undertake activities which they find challenging.
+This is one of the key areas where schools need to work closely with a wide range of partners to help young people access information and opportunities and make their voices heard6